Master equation: Examples of master equations

 Many physical problems in classical, quantum mechanics and problems in other sciences, can be reduced to the form of a master equation, thereby performing a great simplification of the problem (see mathematical model).

 The Lindblad equation in quantum mechanics is a generalization of the master equation describing the time evolution of a density matrix.
 Though the Lindblad equation is often referred to as a master equation, it is not one in the usual sense, as it governs not only the time evolution of probabilities (diagonal elements of the density matrix), but also of variables containing information about quantum coherence between the states of the system (non-diagonal elements of the density matrix).

 Another special case of the master equation is the Fokker–Planck equation which describes the time evolution of a continuous probability distribution.
 Complicated master equations which resist analytic treatment can be cast into this form (under various approximations), by using approximation techniques such as the system size expansion.

-Stochastic chemical kinetics are yet another example of the Master equation.
-A chemical Master equation is used to model a set of chemical reactions when the number of molecules of one or more species is small (of the order of 100 or 1000 molecules).
-The chemical Master equations is also solved for the very large models such as DNA damage signal, Fungal pathogen candida albicans for the first time.
+Stochastic chemical kinetics provide yet another example of the use of the master equation.
+A master equation may be used to model a set of chemical reactions when the number of molecules of one or more species is small (of the order of 100 or 1000 molecules).
+The chemical master equation can also solved for the very large models, such as the DNA damage signal from fungal pathogen Candida albicans.